11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 5. Search job listings.

 Before you graduate, take time to research what you’d like to do and the common skills you’ll need to do it.
-If you can dedicate any time to learning specific tools or programs, or refining any major workplace skills, you may be a stronger applicant in the long run.
+If you can dedicate any time to learning specific tools or programs or refining any major workplace skills, you may be a stronger applicant in the long run.

+A liberal arts degree opens you up to a variety of job opportunities.
 Interested in studying a subject within the liberal arts?
 You can find an array of relevant courses from respected universities on Coursera.
 Check out the ones below and see if you enjoy the flexibility of learning online.
 If so, come back and explore the online bachelor's degrees you can earn through Coursera.

 You are Currently on slide 1